 What Causes Whiplash?

+Any accident where your head is thrown backward or forward suddenly can cause whiplash.
 The injury is most common in rear-end crashes.
 When you’re rear-ended, the force of impact can cause your head to whip back toward the headrest (hyperextension), and then toward the front of the car rapidly (hyperflexion).
 This back and forth motion can cause your neck to stretch and extend beyond its normal range of motion.

-Whiplash isn’t only reported after traffic accidents.
 Other common causes of whiplash include:

 - Slips and falls